Kupwara: Air

 Kupwara doesn't have its own airport.
-But the helipad are located in Zangli, Drugmulla and Kunan village at a distance of 1 & 2 kilometres from Kupwara respectively.
+But the helipads are located in Zangli, Drugmulla and Kunan village at a distance of 1 & 2 kilometres from Kupwara respectively.
 The nearest airport is Srinagar International Airport located at a distance of 94 kilometres and is a two and a half an hour drive.
 There are plans to build an airport in Kupwara at Panzgam.

 Rail

 Kupwara doesn't have railway connectivity yet.
 The nearest railway stations are Baramulla railway station and Sopore railway station, located 42 and 50 kilometres from Kupwara respectively.
 There are plans to connect Kupwara by rail by extending the Jammu–Baramulla Rail Line up to Kupwara.

 Road

 Kupwara is well-connected by road to other towns and villages in J&K and India by the Sopore-Kupwara Road, Kupwara-Trehgam Road, etc. The NH 701 passes through Kupwara.